 This was primarily the achievement of Balthasar Neumann, who not only had to find a way of meeting the often diverging wishes of the Schönborn family with their artistic tastes.
 He also had to evaluate and include in the planning the designs of leading contemporary architects such as Maximilian von Welsch, Lucas von Hildebrandt, Germain Boffrand and Robert de Cotte, which were commissioned for the purpose of introducing new ideas and competition and making corrections.

 On 16 March 1945, only a few weeks before the end of the Second World War, a devastating air raid destroyed 90 percent of the Würzburg old town.
-The Residenz was almost completely burnt out.
+The Residence was almost completely burnt out.
 From the attic the fire ate down through wooden ceilings and floors, and all the furnishings and wall panelling it had not been possible to store elsewhere were devoured by the flames.
-Only the core of the Residenz, the Vestibule, Garden Hall, White Hall, Staircase and Imperial Hall with Tiepolo's frescos were saved.
+Only the core of the Residence, the vestibule, Garden Hall, White Hall, staircase and Imperial Hall with Tiepolo's frescos were saved.
 Neumann's stone vaults withstood the collapse of the burning attic.

 Reconstructed Mirror Cabinet

 However, because the roofs had gone, further damage was incurred in the ensuing period due to damp.
-In the Court Chapel, for example, the most of the ceiling frescos by Rudolph Byss succumbed to the subsequent consequences of the fire in spite of the intact vault and had to be laboriously reconstructed.
+In the court church, for example, the most of the ceiling frescos by Rudolph Byss succumbed to the subsequent consequences of the fire in spite of the intact vault and had to be laboriously reconstructed.